hydepress/octopod/command_line.md

 In case, you deleted some of the options, a full reference can be found in `_config.yml.sample`.

-All derived Jekyll command line tasks can be found in Jekyll's [Usage Documentation](http://jekyllrb.com/docs/usage/), from which the octopod command inherits most of its functionality)
+All derived Jekyll command line tasks can be found in Jekyll's [Usage Documentation](http://jekyllrb.com/docs/usage/), from which the octopod command inherits most of its functionality.